Citation, DOI & article data

 Treated with combination surgery, chemotherapy, and radiation:

 - surgery: resection of a primary tumor, if necessary after downstaging chemoradiotherapy

 - chemotherapy: common agents include vincristine, cyclophosphamide, dactinomycin, adriamycin, ifosfamide, VP-16

 - radiotherapy: external beam radiation is used in some cases of rhabdomyosarcoma

-Survival varies dependent on primary location, histological type, local invasion and metastases.
+Survival varies dependant on primary location, histological type, local invasion and metastases.
 Overall 5-year survival is approximately 75% 7.